trongvanphan/Agent-Skills-for-Context-Engineering/README.md

 ### For Claude Code

-Install skills by referencing this repository or by copying skill folders into your configured skills on context engineering tasks directory.
-When working, activate relevant skills to load their instructions.
+Install skills by referencing this repository or by copying skill folders into your configured skills directory.
+When working on context engineering tasks, activate relevant skills to load their instructions.

 ### For Cursor